lnbits/lnbits/lnbits/extensions/boltcards/README.md

 **Disclaimer:** ***Use this only if you either know what you are doing or are a reckless lightning pioneer.
 Only you are responsible for all your sats, cards and other devices.
 Always backup all your card keys!***

 ***In order to use this extension you need to be able to setup your own card.*** That means writing a URL template pointing to your LNBits instance, configuring some SUN (SDM) settings and optionally changing the card's keys.
 There's a [guide](https://www.whitewolftech.com/articles/payment-card/) to set it up with a card reader connected to your computer.
 It can be done (without setting the keys) with [TagWriter app by NXP](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter) Android app.
-Last but not least, an OSS android app by name [bolt-nfc-android-app](https://github.com/boltcard/bolt-nfc-android-app) is being developed for these purposes.
+Last but not least, an OSS android app by name [Boltcard NFC Card Creator](https://github.com/boltcard/bolt-nfc-android-app) is being developed for these purposes.
 It's available from Google Play [here](https://play.google.com/store/apps/details?id=com.lightningnfcapp).

 ## About the keys